Most people don’t necessarily equate “Romania” with “cool travel destination.”

 Find accommodation in Romania:

 Do you think you’ll ever travel to Romania?

-*Note: Intrepid Travel graciously provided me with a complimentary 18-day tour through Eastern Europe.
+*Note: Intrepid Travel graciously provided me with a complimentary Eastern Europe Explorer tour.
 But all opinions, as always, are entirely my own.